vita-epfl/CIM/README.md

-# Causal Imitative Models for Autonomous Driving
+# Causal Imitative Model for Autonomous Driving

 This repo provides implementations of our work.
 All code is written in Python 3, using PyTorch, NumPy, and CARLA.